telekom/gateway-kong-charts/README.md

 ### External access

-StarGate can be accessed via created Ingress/Route.
+The Gateway can be accessed via created Ingress/Route.
 See the Parameters section for details.
 By default, URLs will have the format `<Release.Name>[-<Suffix>]-<.Release.Namespace>.<.Values.global.domain>`.
 Setting dedicated hostnames for an ingress will overwrite the created URL.
 The value set in `hostname` needs to be fully qualified, as `.Values.global.domain` will not be added automatically!